 Last week I took a trip out to the Breede Valley to visit Bosjes Estate which is a family-owned farm producing grapes, olives, peaches and proteas.
 The estate was given a complete facelift towards the end of last year and has since been the buzz word on everyone’s lips.
 This is mainly due to the incredible chapel designed by Steyn Studio which is set to be the wedding venue of the season.
-Pop back tomorrow for a post on the chapel and garden.
+Hop over here for my post on their chapel and garden.

 The estate offers stylish accommodation and top-class dining at their restaurant, Bosjes Kombuis.
 The contemporary restaurant, also designed by Steyn Studio, features high ceilings with floor to ceiling glass on either end to allow for maximum taking in of the vista.
 With mountains all round, the view is really spectacular.